MTV (UK & Ireland): MTV HD

 On 13 February 2012, a high-definition simulcast of MTV called MTV HD launched.

 MTV 90s

 MTV 90s is a British pay television music channel owned by Paramount Networks UK & Australia that launched on 31 March 2022 replacing MTV Base.
-It was first launched as a temporary reband of MTV Classic from 27 May to 24 June 2016.
+It was first launched as a temporary rebrand of MTV Classic from 27 May to 24 June 2016.
 The channel broadcasts music from the 1990s.

 MTV 80s

-MTV 80s is the British version of the international music TV channel MTV 80s, which began broadcasting on 31 March 2022, replacing MTV Classic.
-It was first launched as a temporary reband of MTV Classic from 28 February to 31 March 2020.
+MTV 80s was the British version of the international music TV channel MTV 80s, which began broadcasting on 31 March 2022, replacing MTV Classic.
+It was first launched as a temporary rebrand of MTV Classic from 28 February to 31 March 2020.
 The channel broadcasts music from the 1980s.
+It was replaced by MTV 80's international feed in 2024.

-MTV Hits
+Club MTV

-Launched on 1 May 2001, MTV Hits is a channel which plays chart music videos.